mzazon/awesome-cloud-projects/azure/proactive-cost-anomaly-detection/proactive-cost-anomaly-detection.md

    echo "✅ Cosmos DB database and containers created"
    ```

    The Cosmos DB database is now configured with optimized containers for cost data storage and anomaly detection results.
-This structure supports efficient querying for both historical analysis and real-time anomaly detection while maintaining cost-effective throughput allocation.
+This structure supports efficient querying for both historical analysis and real-time anomaly detection while maintaining cost-effective throughput allocation and enabling horizontal scaling.

 3. **Deploy Cost Data Collection Function**:

    The cost data collection function integrates with Azure Cost Management APIs to retrieve daily spending information across all services and resource groups.
-This function processes the raw billing data, calculates metrics, and stores structured cost information in Cosmos DB for analysis and anomaly detection.
+This function processes the raw billing data, calculates metrics, and stores structured cost information in Cosmos DB for analysis and anomaly detection using managed identity authentication for secure access.

    ```bash
    # Create function directory structure